New snacks on sale now for a limited time! Use code NEW for 15% off.

 This title will be published in conjunction with the opening of our Unfinished Business exhibition, more information can be found here

 Polly Russell is Lead Curator for Contemporary Politics and Public Life at the British Library.
 She is also a food historian and co-presenter of the BBC’s Back in Time for… series.

 Margaretta Jolly is Professor of Cultural Studies at the University of Sussex, working with the British Library to support the collection of women’s liberation history.

-Author: Eds Polly Russell & Margaretta Jolly
+Author: Edited by Polly Russell and Margaretta Jolly